ora0600/confluent-new-cdc-connector/management_offset_trails.md

 oracle.streams.StreamsException: ORA-21560: argument last_position is null, invalid, or out of range
 ```

-Increase the SCN step-by-step and this will work.
+Increase the SCN step-by-step and then it will work.

 ## 5. Use case: DB aborted 45 minutes ago, DBA would like to go back for 1 hour with Connector